isaacs/node-lru-cache/README.md

 then every call after the first will resolve on the same promise<sup>1</sup>,
-_even if they have different settings that would otherwise change the behvavior of the fetch_, such as `noDeleteOnFetchRejection` or `ignoreFetchAbort`.
+_even if they have different settings that would otherwise change the behavior of the fetch_, such as `noDeleteOnFetchRejection` or `ignoreFetchAbort`.

 In most cases, this is not a problem (in fact, only fetching